-- cmds commands to run - add_to_history If True, then add these commands to history.
+cmds - commands to run

+- add_to_history If True, then add these commands to history.
+Defaults to True. - stop_on_keyboard_interrupt stop command loop if Ctrl-C is pressed instead of just moving to the next command.
 Defaults to True.

 Returns True if running of commands should stop